qudus4l/european-language-detection/README.md

 ```bash
 python main.py
 ```
 Follow the on-screen prompts to input sentences and get language predictions.
+It might take a while to come up as model is training

 ## Methodology